Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Conclusion

 \section{Conclusion}

-We propose \texttt{KG-R1}, a single-agent, multi-turn KG-RAG framework in which one LLM queries a lightweight KG server and is optimized via RL.
-Across KG-augmented QA benchmarks, \texttt{KG-R1} attains strong accuracy while using markedly fewer tokens and lower inference cost than prior work.
-It also supports \emph{plug-and-play} transfer, retaining robust performance across KGs.
-Together, these results position \texttt{KG-R1} as a practical and deployable KG-RAG system for real-world use.
+We propose \framework{}, a single-agent, multi-turn KG-RAG framework where an LLM queries a lightweight KG server and is optimized via RL.
+Across KG-augmented QA benchmarks, \framework{} achieves strong accuracy while using markedly fewer tokens and lower inference cost than in prior work.
+It also supports \emph{plug-and-play} transfer, maintaining robust performance across KGs.
+Together, these results position \framework{} as a practical and deployable KG-RAG system for real-world use.